 Have you tried jackfruit yet?
 If not, do you even know what it is?

-It’s a healthy vegan meat replacement and it’s becoming one of the biggest food trends among vegetarians, vegans and even adventurous meat lovers.
-Best of all, it's the key to making an insanely delicious barbecue pulled 'pork' sandwich that you won't believe is vegan.
+It’s a healthy vegan meat replacement and it’s one of the biggest food trends among vegetarians, vegans and even meat lovers.
+Best of all, it's the key to making an insanely delicious barbecue pulled "pork" sandwich that you won't believe is vegan.

 What is jackfruit?

 A relative of figs and breadfruit, jackfruit grows in tropical areas of Southeast Asia, Brazil and Africa.
 While it is technically a fruit, its consistency is similar to that of chicken or pork.
 It has a fairly neutral taste when young, so it takes on the flavor of whatever sauce or seasoning you pair it with.
-It has a stringy consistency that works especially well with tangy barbecue sauce to make a vegan BBQ pulled 'pork' sandwich.
+It has a stringy consistency that works especially well with tangy barbecue sauce.

 Unlike animal sources of protein, jackfruit contains no saturated fat or cholesterol, it's light in sodium, and is also low in calories, with just 20 per a 2.65-ounce serving.
 Additionally, jackfruit contains 3 grams of fiber per serving, as well as 110 milligrams of potassium, heart-healthy nutrients that many of us are not getting enough of.